Initiatives for Climate Change

 Metrics and Targets

-Please refer to the "Materiality" page for the KPIs and targets that NBF has set in relation to climate change issues for its real estate investment management business (the relevant indicators are "CO₂ emissions intensity," "green building certification coverage" and "procurement of green finance").
+Please refer to the "Materiality" page for the KPIs and targets that NBF has set in relation to climate change issues for its real estate investment management business (the relevant indicators are "GHG emissions" ,"CO2 emissions intensity", "green building certification coverage" and "procurement of green finance").
 Please refer to the following pages for the actual results of each indicator.

 1. Home